Skip to content

 Federal Assistance Programs

-• Disaster Assistance Loans: Administered by the U.S. Small Business Administration (SBA), these low-interest loans aid businesses suffering from declared disasters, including floods and other natural disasters SBA disaster assistance.
+• Disaster Assistance Loans: Administered by the SBA, these low-interest loans aid businesses suffering from declared disasters, including floods and other natural disasters.
+See SBA disaster assistance for current eligibility.

 State-Level Grant Programs

-• Working Washington Business Grants: Grants provided by the state can help businesses with reopening and continuing operations.
-Over 20% of grantees indicated these funds would assist them in reopening Working Washington business grants.
+• Working Washington Business Grants: State grants that have helped businesses with reopening and continuing operations.
+Commerce awarded $234 million in the fourth round of Working Washington grants.
+Over 20% of grantees indicated the funds would assist them in reopening.
+Check commerce.wa.gov for current program availability.

 Local Initiatives

-Lastly, for businesses that require language support, translation services are often incorporated into training and education programs to ensure inclusivity and equal access to valuable information for all entrepreneurs.
+Translation services are incorporated into many programs to ensure equal access for all entrepreneurs.

 Networking and Community Support in Washington